snorristurluson/snorristurluson.github.io/drafts/VisualizingPaths.md

 };
 ```

-The path visualizer component creates instances of the nested components.
+The path visualizer component constructor creates instances of the nested components.

 ```cpp
 UPathVisualizerComponent::UPathVisualizerComponent() :